Loupimo/UniversalSwatchSlots/README.md

 - If you remove it without adding another swatch it will turn black or default.
 - If your remove it and add one or more swatches it will take the color of the first one.

-To revert it back, just re-add a new swatch with the same name anywhere in your palette.
+To revert it back, do not save, re-add a new swatch with the same name anywhere in your palette and reload your game.

  <span style="color:yellow">Note: if you removed one swatch without adding one, I strongly advise you to reaload your game as just reloading your save could let traces of previous swatch and lead to undifined behavior !</span>